 Otherwise Living is working to create, nurture and manage an unique alternative development in West London

-StART want to see the St Ann’s Hospital site used for permanently affordable homes, promoting health, wellbeing and a green neighbourhood.
+StART want to see permanently affordable homes, promoting health, wellbeing and a green neighbourhood at St Ann’s.

-An intentional community with a vision to build and live in a communal living and working environment, governed by the occupants on a fully mutual basis.
+An intentional community with a vision for a communal living and working environment, governed by the occupants.